-A bank account with sub-accounts: The ideal way to manage your business account efficiently
+A bank account with sub-accounts: A good way to manage your business account

 There are many great reasons to manage your business account with the help of sub-accounts.
 Sub-accounts allow you to separate different payment flows and therefore gain a much better overview of your incoming and outgoing payments.
 When it comes to choosing the perfect online business banking account, you should always make sure you can set up sub-accounts free of charge in addition to your main account.

 A sub-account is a separate account listed under your existing main account.
 It can come in the form of a private current account or a business account.
 In order to be able set up a sub-account, you first have to possess or open a main account.
 When choosing a bank, you should make sure that it allows you to set up free sub-accounts.
 A bank or online financial services provider that truly understands your needs as a modern online banking customer will offer you this practical type of account management.
 Once you’ve created your main account, you can set up additional sub-accounts, activate them and start processing payments without having to go through any burdensome formalities or additional registrations.

 Customize your banking to fit your company

 Sub-accounts allow for an array of diverse and versatile uses.
 For example, you can set up sub-accounts to tailor your banking for an optimal fit to your company’s structures.
 This includes setting up sub-accounts for individual teams or individual projects.
 You can also have one account exclusively for incoming payments, another account exclusively for outgoing payments, and a sub-account solely for salary payments.
 Sub-accounts are also ideal if you have irregularly recurring payments.
 In this case, a sub-account allows you to accumulate a credit balance that will, in turn, put you in a position to make these payments at any time.
 If you manage your company together with a partner, a sub-account can also serve as a kind of joint account.